JSulley/JSulley/README.md

   </h1>
 </div>

-My name's James, and I'm a passionate mathematician trying to set foot in the software development realm.
-Currently, I'm pursuing Meta's Front-End Developer Professional Certificate on Coursera.
+My name's James, and I'm a passionate mathematician trying to set foot in the coding realm.

 ## 📈 Stats
 <div>